Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 When to use Cluster Edition
 ---------------------------

 Any experiment that may be run on standard Mininet may be run with cluster edition.
-The only difference is that you may emulate larger networks in a cluster.
+The only difference is that you may emulate larger (or faster) networks in a cluster.
 It is useful for a variety of situations or environments, whether it is a temporary single use scenario on a few laptops, or on a dedicated testbed that will run many experiments.
 We support either case, and would love to hear about any uses you have come up with!

 <a name=setup></a>